-- Safe Search: Administrators can configure the policy to include a safe search option when users access Google, YouTube or Bing to search on the internet.
-Select the Enable check box to set the safe search feature to ON.
-Enabling this option will mandate all users using this policy on the network to use safe search on Google, YouTube and Bing.
-This option provides a secure connection via HTTPS while still allowing access to the internet.
-Enabling safe search on the browser displays the virtual IP address of the browser. - 3.
+- Safe Search: Administrators can configure the policy to include a safe search option when users access Google, YouTube, or Bing to search on the internet.
+Select the respective enable option for Google, YouTube, and Bing.
+Enabling the option will mandate all users using the policy on the network to use safe search on Google, YouTube, and Bing.
+By default, FQDN-based safe search is enabled.
+This option provides a secure connection through HTTPS while allowing access to the internet.
+To use virtual IP, select the Virtual IP option and enter the IP address.
+If safe search is enabled before uprading to R6.1, the old configuration or virtual IP-based safe search will be retained. - 3.
 Click OK.